 Access to ELN

-Subject to Operating Requirement 7.2.2, the ELNO must ensure that only Subscribers registered in accordance with these Operating Requirements and the Participation Rules or Persons properly authorised by Subscribers are able to access and use the ELN.
+Subject to Operating Requirements 7.2.2 and 7.2.3, the ELNO must ensure that only Subscribers registered in accordance with these Operating Requirements and the Participation Rules or Persons properly authorised by Subscribers are able to access and use the ELN.

+An ELNO will not breach Operating Requirement 7.2.1 if the ELNO permits a Subscriber to use application to application technology for accessing the ELN and data entry provided that the Subscriber does not use application to application technology for the function of Digital Signing or for Subscriber Administrator functions.

 The ELNO must ensure that only Persons authorised by the ELNO have access to the ELN for administrative purposes.

+The ELNO must provide access to the ELN on an Equivalent Basis to:

+Subscribers; and

+Users,

+subject only to differences which are attributable to the type, level or class of Integration with the ELN, provided that each Subscriber or User has an equivalent opportunity to choose between those options compared with each other Subscriber or User.

 Security of ELN

 The ELNO must take reasonable steps to:

-ensure that data supplied to any system connected to the ELN is free from viruses, corruption and any other condition that may compromise any of those systems or any data stored by, or passing into or out of, the Land Registry’s System or any other systems connected to the ELN for the purposes of carrying out Conveyancing Transactions; and
+ensure that data supplied to any system connected to the ELN is free from viruses, corruption and any other condition that may compromise any of those systems or any data stored by, or passing into or out of, the Land Registry System or any other systems connected to the ELN for the purposes of carrying out Conveyancing Transactions; and

 prevent, trap, detect and remove any viruses, corruption and any other condition from its systems and data that may damage the Land Registry System, damage any systems connected to the ELN for the purposes of carrying out Conveyancing Transactions, or damage any data stored by the Land Registry; and